Milky Way from Vulpecula to Aquila

 In the detail shown here H-alpha data are dominated by light from the emission line.
 Most structures in remaining part of the full view either come from continuum light or from the dark nebulae that lie in front.

 Color composition: After partial star subtraction the dynamic range was compressed using a non-linear hi-pass filter.
-That leads to a compression ratio r which is used to calculate the color as depicted in the legend.
+This results in a compression ratio r which is used to calculate the color as depicted in the legend.

 (The legend shows the compression c:=1-r).
-Blue regions least compressed while white regions are most compressed.
-The luminance is determined by the tonal curve corrected result of the dynamic range compression.
+Blue regions are compressed the least while white regions are compressed the most.
+Luminance is determined by the tonal curve corrected result of the dynamic range compression.

 Some (probably not all) of these unexplored nebulae have been collected in the list below.
 Click on the following links for a presentation.